oberpierre/oberpierre/README.md

-### Hi I'm Pierre 👋
+### Hello!
+I'm Pierre 👋

-I'm a passionate Full Stack Developer currently residing in the vibrant city of Singapore.
-I'm eager to continuously grow and learn new technologies and skills to apply them solving the next challenge ahead.
-Hoping to contribute more to open source projects in the future since they are simply awesome, delivering high quality tools, frameworks, products and much more to the community!
+As a passionate Full Stack Developer based in vibrant Singapore, I'm continually eager to learn new technologies and apply my evolving skill set to tackle upcoming challenges.
+In the future, I aim to contribute more to open source projects, which provide our community with invaluable tools, frameworks, and products of outstanding quality.

 <p align="center">
-  Some of the technologies I work with regularly:<br/><br/>
+  The technologies I frequently work with include:<br/><br/>
   <img src="https://skillicons.dev/icons?i=ts,react,java,python,nodejs" />
 </p>